Get confident building for yourself and others.

 Getting your questions answered

-The “lecture” aspect of this program is done totally online, through watching the Tiny House Academy video lessons.
-The in-person portion is completely hands-on, and you should expect to really get things done while you’re here!
-Questions are welcome as we are working on things, or during Q&A sessions before or after apprenticeship time, in order to deepen and clarify the content that’s been shared online.
-We ask that every apprentice watch the assigned online portion of the program before the in-person days, so you can arrive with a baseline understanding of what we’ll be doing.
-This way, our discussions can be much richer and apprentices can utilize in-person time to deepen their knowledge.
+We ask that every participant watch the assigned online portion of the program before the in-person days, so you can arrive with a baseline understanding of what we’ll be doing.
+This way, our discussions can be much richer and participants can utilize in-person time to deepen their knowledge.

 Your Main Mentors